irrdnet/irrd/docs/admins/rpki.rst

 Enabling RPKI-aware mode
 ------------------------
-You can enable RPKI-aware mode by setting the ``rpki.roa_source`` setting to a URL of a ROA export in JSON format.
+You can enable RPKI-aware mode by setting ``rpki.roa_source`` to a URL of a ROA export in JSON format.
 RPKI-aware mode is **enabled** by default.
 To disable RPKI-aware mode, set this to ``null``.

-As soon as this is enabled and IRRd is (re)started or a SIGHUP is sent, IRRd will import the ROAs and mark any invalid existing `route(6)` as such in the database.
+As soon as this is enabled and you (re)start IRRd or send a SIGHUP, IRRd will import the ROAs and mark any invalid existing `route(6)` as such in the database.